The Last Supper never happened

 Saint Paul, the most prolific author in the New Testament, had almost nothing to say about Jesus the person.
-He hadn’t read any of the gospels, as they hadn’t been written yet.
+He had not read any of the Gospels, as they had not been written yet.
 There is, however, one notable exception, (although it may be an interpolation,) when in the first letter to the Corinthians, the author claimed he knew what Jesus said on the night he was betrayed.

 The writer had just finished lecturing women on what they should wear and what to do with their hair, when he turned to instructing the community on when to eat and drink.
-He used a story about Jesus at the Last Supper, and even claimed to quote him, in an attempt to get the Corinthians to eat their meals together.
+He used a story about Jesus at the Last Supper, and even claimed to quote the Lord, in an attempt to get the Corinthians to eat their meals together.

 “For this is what I received from the Lord, and in turn passed on to you: that on the same night he was betrayed, the Lord Jesus took some bread, and thanked God for it and broke it, and he said, ‘This is my body, which is for you; do this as a memorial of me.’
 In the same way he took the cup after supper, and said, ‘This cup is the new covenant in my blood.
 Whenever you drink it, do this as a memorial of me.’
 Until the Lord comes, therefore, every time you eat this bread and drink this cup, you are proclaiming his death, and so anyone who eats the bread or drinks the cup of the Lord unworthily will be behaving unworthily toward the body and blood of the Lord.
 Everyone is to recollect himself before eating this bread and drinking this cup; because a person who eats and drinks without recognizing the Body is eating and drinking his own condemnation.
 In fact that is why many of you are weak and ill and some of you have died.
 If only we recollected ourselves, we should not be punished like that.
 But when the Lord does punish us like that, it is to correct us and stop us from being condemned with the world.
 So to sum up, my dear brothers, when you meet for the Meal, wait for one another” (1 Cor.
 11:23–34, NJB.)

-- This Last Supper scene wasn’t something new.
+- This Last Supper scene was not something new.
 It was borrowed from Mithraism, a religion that had existed for two thousand years before Jesus, and with which Paul was familiar.
-He had grown up in Tarsus, a multicultural city which was a major centre of Mithraic belief.
-Practitioners believed that by eating a bull’s flesh and drinking its blood they would be born again.
+Paul had probably grown up in Tarsus, a multicultural city which was a major centre of Mithraic belief.
+Mithraists believed that by eating a bull’s flesh and drinking its blood they would be born again.
 This was supposed to give physical strength, and bring salvation to the soul (http://www.farvardyn.com/mithras4.php).

-The synoptic gospels, written much later, have similar verses, and their inspiration was probably Paul’s letter.
+The synoptic Gospels, written much later, have similar verses, and their inspiration was probably Paul’s letter.